YetundeBadru/Design-and-Deployment-of-an-AI-Powered-Predictive-System/README.md

 - Displayed prediction on a result page

 ### Phase 5: Deployment on Render
-- Deployed the Flask App using Render’s free tier
+- Deployed the Flask-based heart disease prediction app using Render’s Blueprint instance
+- Created and configured a render.yaml file for infrastructure-as-code deployment
+- Defined buildCommand and startCommand for clean automated builds
-- Created requirements.txt and Procfile
+- Added requirements.txt to install dependencies and ensured .pkl files (model + scaler) were available
-- Model and scaler loaded on server-side
+- HTML templates (index.html, result.html) served via Flask’s templates directory
-- Linked to GitHub for automatic deployment
+- Connected the GitHub repo for automatic deployment on new commits
-- Public URL generated for live access
+- Successfully deployed to a public Render URL with live prediction functionality

 ---
 ## How to Run Locally